History of Acton, Massachusetts: Early settlement

 The rivers that run through Acton were used by Native Americans as part of their annual migration patterns thousands of years ago.
 A Native American archaeological site was discovered in Acton in 1999 which produced evidence of habitation dating back 7000 years.
 This site has been named the Pine Hawk site and is one of the oldest archaeological sites in New England.

-Before European colonists settled in the area, the Massachuset tribe of the Algonquins lived in eastern Massachusetts.
+Before European colonists settled in the area, the Massachusett tribe of the Algonquins lived in eastern Massachusetts.
 The group who lived in the Acton area were members of the Pawtucket people.
 They practiced swidden agriculture where they would use a field for several years until soil fertility dropped and then move to another field.

 Around 1615, an epidemic killed almost 90% of the Native Americans in eastern Massachusetts.
 The description of the symptoms lead current historians to believe that this disease was viral hepatitis introduced by European traders and sailors.
 The epidemic had such a huge impact because the native residents had no resistance to European diseases.
 A smallpox epidemic swept through in 1633 and further devastated the region.